-No goodwill impairment charges were recognized for goodwill for fiscal years 2022, 2021 or 2020.
-For additional information related to our goodwill, see Notes to Consolidated Financial Statements (Note 7-Goodwill and Intangible Assets, net) contained elsewhere in this annual report on Form 10-K.
+No goodwill impairment charges were recognized for goodwill for fiscal years 2023, 2022 or 2021.
+For additional information related to our goodwill, see Notes to Consolidated Financial Statements (Note 6-Goodwill and Intangible Assets, net) contained elsewhere in this annual report on Form 10-K.

 Intangible Assets: Intangible assets primarily consist of franchisee relationships, trade names and reacquired area representative rights.
 Franchisee relationships are amortized on a straight-line basis over their estimated useful life of ten years.
-Reacquired rights are amortized on a straight-line basis over their estimated useful life of ten years.
-Reacquired rights are amortized on a straight-line basis over their estimated useful life of ten years.
 Reacquired rights are amortized on a straight-line basis over the remaining expected term of the agreement with the area representative.
 The initial term of the area representative agreements is ten years with an additional ten-year renewal at the option of the area representative.
 Trade names were deemed to have an indefinite life.
-Intangible assets with indefinite useful lives are not amortized, but instead are tested for impairment annually as of October 1 of the fiscal year, or more frequently if impairment indicators arise.
+Intangible assets with indefinite useful lives are not amortized, but instead are tested for impairment annually or more frequently if impairment indicators arise.
 Factors that could trigger an impairment test include, but are not limited to, underperformance relative to historical or projected future operating results, significant changes in the manner of use of the acquired assets or the overall business and significant negative industry or economic trends.